jprichardson/string.js/README.md

 Roadmap to v2.0
 ---------------
-- I want to break up this module into smaller grouped modules and then allow you to select the functions that you need for your distribution.
-The Node.js version will always include all of the functions. https://github.com/jprichardson/string.js/issues/10
+- break up this module into smaller logically grouped modules.
+The Node.js version would probably always include most of the functions. https://github.com/jprichardson/string.js/issues/10
-- Possible promote a more functional style similar to Underscore and lowdash.
+- allow a more functional style similar to Underscore and lowdash.
 This may introduce a `chain` function though. https://github.com/jprichardson/string.js/issues/49
-- Allow for multiple languages.
+- language specific plugins i.e. https://github.com/jprichardson/string.js/pull/46
+- move this repo over to https://github.com/stringjs